An establishment that provides three or more tables for the playing of pool or billiards.

 An Activity License is required for all businesses and non-profits operating in Philadelphia.
 This includes businesses that are located outside the city limits but do some or all of their business activity in the City.

-This license is required for restaurants, bars, catering halls, night clubs and other gathering places with dancing and a lawful occupancy of over 50 people.
-Theatres with fixed seating do not need this license.
+This license is required for restaurants, bars, catering halls, night clubs and other gathering places with dancing and a lawful occupancy of 50 people or more.
+Theaters with fixed seating do not need this license.

 A Certificate of Occupancy is required as a condition of a change in the use and occupancy of a space in accordance with the International Building Code.
 Certificates of Occupancy are also required for all new construction and building additions.